meanie/meanie/README.md

 ```

 ## Usage
-To get started with Meanie, use the CLI to create a new Meanie project:
+To get started, first create a new Meanie project:
 ```shell
 # Create a new Meanie project in the current directory
 meanie create